-6. Treasury Strategy 2015/16
+6. Treasury Strategy 2016/17

-6.1.
+- 6.1.
 The Local Government Act 2003 and supporting Regulations requires the Council to have regard to the CIPFA Prudential Code and the CIPFA Treasury Management Code of Practice to set Prudential and Treasury Indicators for the next three years to ensure that capital investment plans are affordable, prudent and sustainable.
-This report incorporates the indicators to which regard should be
+This report incorporates the indicators to which regard should be given when determining the Council's Treasury Management Strategy for the next financial year. - 6.2.

-- 6.2.
 As the Council is responsible for housing, Prudential Indicators relating to Capital Expenditure, financing costs and the Capital Financing Requirement will be split between the Housing Revenue Account (HRA) and the General Fund.
-The impact of any new capital investment decisions on housing rents will also need to be considered. - 6.3.
+The impact of any new capital investment decisions on housing rents will also need to be considered.

+- 6.3.
 The Act also requires the Council to set out its Treasury Strategy for borrowing and to prepare an Annual Investment Strategy.
-This sets out the Council's policies for managing its investments and for giving priority to the security and liquidity of those investments. - 6.4.
-The proposed Strategy for 2015/16 in respect of the following aspects of the treasury management function is based upon the S151 Officers' view on interest rates, supplemented with leading market forecasts provided by the Council's Treasury Advisor, Capita Asset Services. - 6.5.
-The proposed strategy will focus on the following areas of treasury activity:- - Treasury limits in force which will limit the treasury risk and activities of the Council. - The determination of Prudential and Treasury Indicators. - The current treasury position. - Prospects for interest rates. - Capital borrowing strategy. - Policy on borrowing in advance of need. - Debt rescheduling. - Investment strategy. - Capital plans. - Creditworthiness policy. - Policy on use of external service providers. - The MRP strategy. - · Leasing. - 6.6.
+This sets out the Council's policies for managing its investments and for giving priority to the security and liquidity of those investments.

+- 6.4.
+The proposed Strategy for 2016/17 in respect of the following aspects of the treasury management function is based upon the S151 Officers' view on interest rates, supplemented with leading market forecasts provided by the Council's Treasury Advisor, Capita Asset Services.

+- 6.5.
+The proposed strategy will focus on the following areas of treasury activity:-

+- Treasury limits in force which will limit the treasury risk and activities of the Council.

+- The determination of Prudential and Treasury Indicators.

+- The current treasury position.

+- Prospects for interest rates.

+- Capital borrowing strategy.

+- Policy on borrowing in advance of need.

+- Debt rescheduling.

+- Investment strategy.

+- Capital plans.

+- Creditworthiness policy.

+- Policy on use of external service providers.

+- The MRP strategy.

+- Leasing.

+- 6.6.
 It is a statutory requirement under section 33 of the Local Government Finance Act 1992, for the Council to produce a balanced budget.
 In particular, Section 32 requires a local authority to calculate its budget requirement for each financial year to include the revenue costs that flow from capital financing decisions.
-This, therefore, means that increases in capital expenditure must be limited to a level whereby increases in charges to revenue from:- - increases in interest charges caused by increased borrowing to finance additional capital expenditure, and - any increase in running costs from new capital projects are limited to a level which is affordable within the projected income of the Council for the foreseeable future.
+This therefore means that increases in capital expenditure must be limited to a level whereby increases in charges to revenue from:-

+- increases in interest charges caused by increased borrowing to finance additional capital expenditure, and

+- any increase in running costs from new capital projects

+are limited to a level which is affordable within the projected income of the Council for the foreseeable future.

-7. Treasury Limits for 2015/16 to 2017/18
+7. Treasury Limits for 2016/17 to 2018/19